Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Davoren Park has 44 active public transport stops, serving a mix of train and bus routes.
-These stops are covered by 11 individual routes, offering a total of 728 weekly passenger trips.
+Davoren Park has 44 active public transport stops offering a mix of train and bus services.
+These stops are served by 11 different routes, together facilitating 731 weekly passenger trips.
 Residents enjoy excellent transport accessibility, with an average distance of 175 meters to the nearest stop.

-Service frequency averages 104 trips per day across all routes, resulting in approximately 16 weekly trips per stop.
+Services run frequently, with an average of 104 trips per day across all routes, translating to approximately 16 weekly trips per individual stop.

 Frequently Asked Questions - Transport